The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads: Results

 Figure~\ref{fig:timeseries_impressions} shows the seven-day moving average of total political ad views.
 The gray vertical lines represent referendums, and the inset shows the total number of views per language in the 30 days before the federal elections of October 22, 2023.
 Clearly, this event caused the most significant increase in views.
 At first glance, it is instead difficult to answer \textbf{RQ2.a} and determine whether advertising activity increases before the 14 referendum dates.
-As preliminary step, a Wilcoxon signed-rank test~\cite{Wilcoxon} is applied to compare ad views and spending in the 30 days before and after each referendum.
+As preliminary step, a Wilcoxon signed-rank test is applied to compare ad views and spending in the 30 days before and after each referendum.
 For completeness, this analysis is conducted separately for German, French, and Italian ads.
-The results of all the tests (shown in Table ~\ref{tab:wilcoxon}) confirm a significant increase in ad views and spending in the 30 days before a referendum ($p < 0.001$ in all cases).
+The results of all the tests (shown in S4 Table) confirm a significant increase in ad views and spending in the 30 days before a referendum ($p < 0.001$ in all cases).

 Although the Wilcoxon signed-rank test confirms a difference, it does not account for confounding factors, such as seasonality or other temporal patterns.
-The true impact of the referenda can be isolated by fitting a Generalized Additive Model (GAM) to predict the daily spending and impressions.
-This model includes smooth functions for days until the referendum, the day of the year, and the trend, as well as a factor for the day of the week.
+The true impact of the referenda can be isolated by fitting a GAM to predict the daily spending and impressions.
 Figure~\ref{fig:GAM_model} shows the partial effects of the proximity of the referendum on the log-transformed expenditure and impressions.
 The results are consistent across all language groups and suggest a significant increase in ad spending and impressions 30 days before the vote.
 The 95\% confidence intervals remain entirely above the baseline during this pre-referendum period, and then collapse immediately after the vote at $t=0$.
 These results confirm that ads are used intensively during the referendum campaign period.